popgenDK/seqAfrica_bushpigs/README.md

 # seqAfrica_bushpigs

-Git repository for the analysis for the African bush pig project at the University of Copenhagen.
+Git repository for the African bush pig project at the University of Copenhagen.

 See below for the preprint: